Frank Cusumano’s days have gotten a little bit longer since November.

 “We had like three or four people listening – my dad, Mike’s dad and maybe Onion’s son,” Cusumano joked.

-Cusumano by then had had his sights set on a job on screen – a dream that crystalized for good when his father, Frank Cusumano Sr., initiating a lunch meeting between him and then-KSDK sports director Jay Randolph at the family restaurant, Kemoll’s, early in Cusumano’s time at UMSL.
+Cusumano by then had had his sights set on a job on screen – a dream that crystalized for good when his father, Frank Cusumano Sr., initiated a lunch meeting between him and then-KSDK sports director Jay Randolph at the family restaurant, Kemoll’s, early in Cusumano’s time at UMSL.

 “I sat there in that booth, and I see this guy having a couple Budweisers in the middle of the day, eating food and then going to cover sports,” Cusumano said.
 “I thought, ‘Wow, this is my life.’”